NCLHD Accreditation Administration Team

 - Review the Health Department Self-Assessment Instrument (HDSAI) and supporting documentation in accordance with the HDSAI Interpretation Document (pdf).

-- Visit the local health department facilities and inspect in accordance (pdf) with the Activities.
+- Visit the local health department facilities and inspect health department facilities as needed to satisfy activity requirements.

 - Interview local health department staff, Board of Health members (or governing board assuming the powers and duties assigned to Boards of Health in statute or administrative code) and other persons necessary to evaluate compliance with the Activities.